 We have already taken practical steps to begin to act on these commitments.

-We have clarified our guidance for members, employees and all third parties who work with the Society of Authors (PDF download) which together with our Equality Policy (PDF download) and the principles published today govern our relationships and practices.
+We have clarified our guidance for members, employees and all third parties who work with the Society of Authors which together with our Equality Policy and the principles published today govern our relationships and practices (copies of both of these PDF downloads are available below).

 We have strengthened and clarified our internal guidelines and policies for employees to ensure the Society of Authors is a respectful, considerate and professional environment for staff, members and visitors alike.
 We are nurturing a culture where everyone, regardless of role, is empowered to challenge and report bullying, harassment and other inappropriate behaviour if they witness it.